 So what do we do for these bone on bone thumb people who have basically lost the use of the hands because they have no grip strength and are being pain managed?
 We offer a physical examination, and assessment of their pain and functional challenges, and when appropriate a recommendation for stem cell therapy into the thumb joint.

-Why stem cell therapy instead of surgery?
+Can stem cell therapy help avoid surgery?

 Surgery should always be considered the last option.
 For some people, damage in the joint is so severe and significant that surgery may be the only way.
 For many others, surgery can realistically be avoided and the thumb joint rebuilt with regenerative medicine injections.